uc-cdis/BMH-admin-portal/bmh_admin_portal_backend/README.md

 * DynamoDB for persisting request information.
 * API Gateway REST API endpoints for receiving requests from the frontend.
 * Lambda function to handle REST API calls
-* Cognito User Pool, used by (most of) the REST API endpoints for Authorization
+* Step Functions to coordinate BRH Workspace Provisioning Process
+* SNS Topic used for status updates of the provisioning process.

 ## Deployment